Headache, Migraine

 • Chronic migraine: >15 migraine days/month, >4 hours/attack, for ≥3 months

-• Menstrual migraine: migraine attacks in a menstruating person, onset 1 to 2 days prior to menses or up to day 3 of menstruation, occurring in 2 of 3 menstrual cycles and at no other time during cycle
+• Menstrual migraine: migraine attacks in a menstruating person, onset of 1 to 2 days prior to menses or up to day 3 of menstruation, occurring in 2 of 3 menstrual cycles and at no other time during cycle

 • Menstrually related migraine: menstrual migraine plus migraine attacks at other times during cycle